 Mmmm.
-Wow. *Lips smacking, eyes rolling back in head*.
+Wow.
+Lips smacking.
+Eyes closing in bliss.
 Oh my goodness.
 I can’t pull myself away from these things!

 Just one more bite…